flipperdevices/flipperzero-firmware/README.md

 If you run into any issues make sure that you have the required files set up on the Flipper `apps_data` folder on the Flipper SD card.

+Logs will not be saved if there is no `logs` folder in `apps_data/evil_portal/`.

 If the AP won't start or you have other issues try pressing reset on the Wi-Fi dev board, waiting a few seconds, and pressing `Start portal` on the main menu.

+It is important to give the devboard some time to load the html files from the Flipper.

 ## Todo